 My job has nothing to do with my wheelchair

-At some point after the accident, I started looking for a sport to do.
-I met someone who told me about wheelchair basketball.
-I had always been lousy at ball games, but he convinced me to try it.
-And I liked it.
-The more I practiced, the better I got.
-Then the coach of the German national team invited me to play with them.
-It was incredible and unbelievable at the same time.
+Sometime after the accident, I started looking around for a suitable sport.
+Someone told me about wheelchair basketball.
+I was never good at ball sports, but they convinced me to try it.
+And sure enough, I enjoyed it and got competitive!
+The more I trained, the better I got.
+And then came the invitation to the German national team tryouts: It was unbelievable, but fantastic.